NREL/EnergyPlusValidationReports/ASHRAE140-HVAC-CE100200/Report/ASHRAE140-HVAC-CE100200.md

 improvements to EnergyPlus described below.

-#### Reported Cooling Coil Loads Not Adjusted for Part Load Operation (up to 2500% effect on total coil load, negligible effect on energy consumption)
+*3.4.7.1 Reported Cooling Coil Loads Not Adjusted for Part Load Operation (up to 2500% effect on total coil load, negligible effect on energy consumption)*

 In Figure 3-10 it is apparent from the Beta 5-07 results for total coil load (designated by the results labeled "Q Coil Total" for cases E140, E170, and E200) that the total cooling coil load is in error, with the greatest error found in cases with lower PLR.
 For Beta 5-14 the reporting of cooling coil loads was corrected to account for run time during cycling operation.
 Because for Beta 5-07 the actual load extracted from the space was already being adjusted for cycling (similar magnitude disagreements do not exist for COP of cases E140 and E170 in Figure 3-9), it appears that this problem had a negligible effect on COP and energy consumption.

-#### Modified Calculation of SHR and BF (1%-2% total consumption effect)
+*3.4.7.2 Modified Calculation of SHR and BF (1%-2% total consumption effect)*

 The problem of sensible coil loads being greater than total coil loads was addressed by modifying the methods of calculating SHR and BF.
 With the reasonable assumption that the coil load reporting error had negligible effect on energy consumption, the difference in COP between Beta 5-14 and Beta 5-07 (shown in Figure 3-9) illustrates the 1%-2% energy consumption effect of this modification, with a similar degree of change for all cases.